 If you have forgotten your password, go to the log in page, enter your username, and click on the "Forgot Password" link.
 A new password will be emailed to you.

 There are a number of reasons why the system did not recognize you.
-Please call our office and we will try to research what happened.
+Please email us at email@example.com and we will try to research what happened.
 Please do not re-register.

 To use the job board you must be currently enrolled in at least 3 units at Cabrillo.
 You can also use the on-line job board if you have graduated from Cabrillo, transferred to another college after successfully completing 30 units, or have completed 30 units in a specific Career Technical Education program but are not currently enrolled.